astronomer/docs/astro/cli/run-airflow-locally.md

     apt-get install gcc
     ```

-5. Open your Astro project `packages.txt` file and add the package references you removed in Step 1 one-by-one until you find the package that is the source of the error.
+5. Open your Astro project `packages.txt` file and add the package references you removed in Step 1 individually until you find the package that is the source of the error.

 ## Override the Astro CLI Docker Compose file